steharr/ms2-/README.md

 ### **Surface Plane**

-As mentioned previously, the idea for the game originated from a basic [chasing game prototype](https://github.com/steharr/js-prototype-chasing-game) I had made previously when practising Javascript in preparation for this project.
-As a result of this, I didnt work on the surface plane until I had fleshed out the key game chasing mechanics.
+As mentioned previously, the idea for the game originated from a basic [chasing game prototype](https://github.com/steharr/js-prototype-chasing-game) I had made previously when practising JavaScript in preparation for this project.
+As a result of this, I didn't work on the surface plane until I had fleshed out the key game chasing mechanics.

 #### Game Aesthetic